KZPT: 99-7 The Point

 On March 23, 2011, at Noon, the station flipped back to hot adult contemporary, this time as "99-7 The Point".
-The last few songs on "Gen X Radio" were "Closer to Free" by BoDeans, "Closing Time" by Semisonic, "1, 2, 3, 4 (Sumpin' New)" by Coolio, "A Change Would Do You Good" by Sheryl Crow, "Bye Bye Bye" by NSYNC, and "Good Riddance (Time of Your Life)" by Green Day.
+The last few songs on "Gen X Radio" were "Closer to Free" by BoDeans, "Closing Time" by Semisonic, "1, 2, 3, 4 (Sumpin' New)" by Coolio, "A Change Would Do You Good" by Sheryl Crow, "Bye Bye Bye" by NSYNC, and "Good Riddance (Time of Your Life)" by Green Day (the last song being preceded by a special signoff sweeper following a legal station identification to trigger the move).
 The first song on "The Point" was "Get the Party Started" by Pink.
 The new format was designed to combine the audience split between KGEX, KUDL and KCKC.
 On March 28, KUDL began simulcasting KGEX as part of a transition period to shift KUDL's audience over to the new format, as KUDL announced that they would be ending their adult contemporary format after 34 years and flip to a simulcast of KMBZ.
 On March 30, 2011, the simulcast between the two stations ended; on the same day, KGEX changed their call sign to the current KZPT.

 KZPT's staff, in the beginning, included Urich (moved from afternoons) in morning drive, Tony Lorino in middays (Seacrest's show was dropped with the flip to "The Point"), Tanna Guthrie (formerly of KYYS and KUDL) in afternoons, and Matt Gapske at night.
 During its tenure as "The Point", the station's ratings have dramatically improved, with the station now typically ranked within the top 10 most listened-to stations in the market.
 Several years after the flip to "The Point", KZPT dropped most 1980s and 1990s hits and shifted back to an adult top 40 format.
 In 2022, the station shifted back to hot AC, using the slogan "The 90s to Now".

 KZPT won "Station of the Year" from the Missouri Broadcasters Association (MBA) in June 2017.
 They also won first place in "Station Sponsored Community Event".

 In 2018, the station launched the local "Ponch & Nikki" morning show.
 In 2023, the show began airing in afternoons on sister station KYKY in St. Louis.
 The next year, KZPT would begin airing The Bret Mega Show, KYKY's morning show, on delay in afternoons.
 In March 2025, the Ponch & Nikki show ended, as both hosts were let go in a round of corporate-wide layoffs.
 In June, Audacy announced that The Bret Mega Show would move to mornings.